 "I'm passionate about contributing positively to solving problems using software and technology.
 This is at the centre of my work at Nourishing Africa.”

-As the Program Lead, Ify manages the creation and implementation of programs for Nourishing Africa.
-She also oversees ICT and Partnerships for the organization.
+As the Co-Founder and Co-CEO (ICT & Programs), Ify manages the creation and implementation of programs for Nourishing Africa.
+She also oversees the ICT, Partnerships and Governance for the organization.

 Ify has international experience in gender, maternal and adolescent health and nutrition at The Partnership for Maternal, Newborn & Adolescent Health (WHO), Geneva; Global Alliance for Improved Nutrition, London; and Girl Effect, Abuja.
 She previously served as the Research Officer at African Philanthropy Forum and the Gender Analyst for the Nigerian Dairy Development Project (NDDP) at Sahel.
 Ify has conducted field research and in-depth report analysis and writing; with a range of published and internal reports including PMNCH Partners’ Forum Report, NDDP Baseline Study, Toolkit for African Philanthropists Vol. 2 and most recently co-authored a chapter titled “The Influence of Religion on the Empowerment and Economic Mobility of Smallholder Women Dairy Farmers in Nigeria” in Muslim Women in the Economy: Development: Faith & Globalization, published by Routledge.